-CIM D0024055.A1/Final November 2010
+CIM D0024055.A3/1Rev December 2024 Originally published November 2010

 Strategic Studies is a division of CNA.
 This directorate conducts analyses of security policy, regional analyses, studies of political-military issues, and strategy and force assessments.
 CNA Strategic Studies is part of the global community of strategic studies institutes and in fact collaborates with many of them.